Cf. the Railway Regulations, Ch. 2.

 This is applicable to RUs that have access to service operation on routes that are part of the rail network, provided that the RU has a licence and a safety certificate pursuant to the Licensing Regulations.

 The Railway Regulations, § 2-1 (1), letters a) to e) state which RUs have access to operate services on the rail network.

-To be able to exercise access rights to the rail network, RUs have to be affiliated to a joint trade association specified by JDIR, cf. the Railway Regulations, § 2-1 (5).
+To be able to exercise access rights to the rail network, RUs have to be affiliated to a joint trade association specified by the JDIR, see the Railway Regulations, § 2-1 (5).

-This axis also includes necessary transport of rolling stock on the rail network, as well as test running and running in connection with training, cf. the Railway Regulations, § 2-1 (2).
+This access also includes necessary transport of vehicles on the rail network, as well as test running and running in connection with training, see the Railway Regulations, § 2-1 (2).

-B) RUs that can apply to the MoT for access to operate services on the rail network in order to provide passenger transport, cf. the Railway Regulations, § 2-2
+B) RUs that can apply to the MoT for access to operate services on the rail network in order to provide passenger transport, see the Railway Regulations, § 2-2

 The following RUs may, in special cases, be given access to service operation on routes that are part of the rail network beyond the instances referred to in section A, provided that the RU has a licence and a safety certificate pursuant to the Licensing Regulations for the activity to be performed.

-Access according to the first two points is given in instances where this will help to bring about appropriate traffic flow, cf. the Railway Regulations, § 2-2 (2).
+Access according to the first two points is given in instances where this will help to bring about appropriate traffic flow, see the Railway Regulations, § 2-2 (2).

 Licences pursuant to the Licensing Regulations are issued by the NRA.
 See www.sjt.no for contact information for the NRA